The Limeliters: Origins

-The Limeliters featured in a number of television commercials including their rendition of the jingle, "Things Go Better with Coke" which became a national hit, and other commercial work for L&M cigarettes.
-The group also toured extensively with a range of performers including stand-up comic Mort Sahl and jazz singer Chris Connor and made appearances on the TV show Hootenanny.
+The Limeliters featured in a number of television commercials, including their rendition of the jingle "Things Go Better with Coke," which became a national hit, and other commercial work for L&M cigarettes.
+The group also toured extensively with a range of performers, including stand-up comic Mort Sahl and jazz singer Chris Connor, and made appearances on the TV show Hootenanny.
 Gottlieb recalled that "we were singing for Coca-Cola...the record royalties were good...so it was a very profitable thing."
-At this time their personal appearances totaled more than 300 performances a year.
+At this time, their personal appearances totaled more than 300 performances a year.

-In 1963 they sang several songs for the film McLintock!
+In 1963, the Limeliters recorded songs for the John Wayne film, McLintock!, released later that year.

 The group's career nearly came to an end in 1962 when they suffered a plane crash in Provo, Utah while on tour.

 The Limeliters break up

 Yarbrough left the group in 1963.
 Gottlieb and Hassilev continued the Limeliters but only as a recording act, recruiting former Gateway Singers tenor Ernie Sheldon as Yarbrough's replacement.
 Sheldon wrote the lyrics for what became Yarbrough's biggest solo hit, "Baby the Rain Must Fall."

 When the trio's RCA Victor contract expired in 1965, Gottlieb and Hassilev formally retired the act.
-By then Yarbrough was a successful soloist on records and in concert.
+By then, Yarbrough was a successful soloist on records and in concert.
 Hassilev became a producer with his own recording studio and pressing plant, while Gottlieb headed the Morningstar Commune on a ranch he purchased near San Francisco.

 The group re-formed briefly in 1968 to record an album for Warner Bros.
 Records.

 The Limeliters return

+During the 1970s, the Limeliters embarked on a series of yearly reunion tours with Yarbrough, who said early [that] "the one prerequisite for the reunion...was that it be brief".
+The intention was for the tours to get shorter each year because the group had other interests and were tired of touring.
+Yarbrough wanted to do more sailing, Gottlieb had established a commune in Maui and Hassilev, with his own recording studio, was planning on doing some producing.
+Yarbrough said that a vacation between tours resulted in more excitement for them as performers, and concerts that were mostly sold out showed they still had a lot of support from their fans.
+While on tour, the group came into the CBS television studio in Vancouver, "picked up instruments supplied for them by the network, spent perhaps 90 seconds tuning them...then, pure and simple, flawless, just as if someone had put a record on, out came There's a Meetin' Here Tonight".
+One review of a 1975 reunion concert noted that the audience, which appeared to be middle-aged old fans, gave "vigorous applause [to] the opening bars of the old hits", and concluded that while "nostalgia...was a little more prominent than vocal skills...the Limeliters still have a lot of the old magic".